Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/4 Usage Rights and Licenses/02_Using-and-Sharing-Research-Outputs-within-Rules.md

     - What are the requirements of the journal?
     - What are the policies in their home institutions?
     - What kind of data (personal data, sensitive data, dual use, and so on) is in the dataset and how would that impact the licences being applied?
-    - What is the goal of the researcher in sharing their data --- how do they envision it being reused?
+    - What is the goal of the researcher in sharing their data?
+How do they envision it being reused?
     - When should data not be shared?

 **Additional materials:**